alexgdmx/OCP-manual-sts/README.md

-# Prepare IAM roles and link with Openshift service accounts
+# Prepare IAM roles and link with OpenShift service accounts

 # Option 1: using ccoctl tool

-This is an example of a **CredentialsRequest** resource to create any role to use for an Openshift service account.
+This is an example of a **CredentialsRequest** resource to create any role to use for an OpenShift service account.

 ```yaml